Misrepresentation and Falsification

 An issued warning or blacklisted Homifax Users may reduce your other financial credit scores.
 Please keep in mind.

-Homifax is a private secured data storage ,processing and auditing company.
+Homifax as a private secured data storage ,processing and auditing company.
 We do not sell and share your tier 1 data to any third party organizations.
 Tier 2 data are available for "pay per view" to private party under your authorization and releases.
 Tier 3 data belong to Properties, High Value Assets, and Businesses are available for transfer upon your request.